Spire Wealth Management Sells 9,987 Shares of The St. Joe Company (NYSE:JOE)

-Spire Wealth Management lowered its stake in The St. Joe Company (NYSE:JOE – Get Rating) by 85.3% during the first quarter, according to its most recent Form 13F filing with the SEC.
-The firm owned 1,719 shares of the financial services provider’s stock after selling 9,987 shares during the period.
-Spire Wealth Management’s holdings in St. Joe were worth $102,000 as of its most recent filing with the SEC.
+Spire Wealth Management decreased its position in shares of The St. Joe Company (NYSE:JOE – Get Rating) by 85.3% in the 1st quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
+The institutional investor owned 1,719 shares of the financial services provider’s stock after selling 9,987 shares during the quarter.
+Spire Wealth Management’s holdings in St. Joe were worth $102,000 as of its most recent filing with the Securities & Exchange Commission.

-Other hedge funds and other institutional investors also recently modified their holdings of the company.
-Paragon Capital Management Ltd bought a new position in shares of St. Joe in the fourth quarter worth $32,000.
-Steward Partners Investment Advisory LLC bought a new position in shares of St. Joe in the fourth quarter worth $34,000.
-PYA Waltman Capital LLC bought a new position in shares of St. Joe in the fourth quarter worth $38,000.
-Tyler Stone Wealth Management bought a new position in shares of St. Joe in the fourth quarter worth $57,000.
-Finally, Byrne Asset Management LLC bought a new position in shares of St. Joe in the fourth quarter worth $87,000.
-Institutional investors own 87.58% of the company’s stock.
+Several other hedge funds and other institutional investors have also recently added to or reduced their stakes in the company.
+Wealthcare Advisory Partners LLC increased its holdings in shares of St. Joe by 11.6% during the first quarter.
+Wealthcare Advisory Partners LLC now owns 5,050 shares of the financial services provider’s stock valued at $299,000 after acquiring an additional 525 shares in the last quarter.
+DeDora Capital Inc. bought a new stake in shares of St. Joe during the first quarter valued at approximately $129,000.
+Byrne Asset Management LLC increased its holdings in shares of St. Joe by 66.9% during the first quarter.
+Byrne Asset Management LLC now owns 2,775 shares of the financial services provider’s stock valued at $164,000 after acquiring an additional 1,112 shares in the last quarter.
+Tyler Stone Wealth Management bought a new stake in shares of St. Joe during the fourth quarter valued at approximately $57,000.
+Finally, Viewpoint Capital Management LLC bought a new stake in shares of St. Joe during the fourth quarter valued at approximately $312,000.
+Hedge funds and other institutional investors own 87.58% of the company’s stock.

-In other news, CEO Jorge Luis Gonzalez purchased 1,200 shares of the business’s stock in a transaction dated Tuesday, June 14th.
-The shares were purchased at an average cost of $41.32 per share, with a total value of $49,584.00.
-Following the completion of the purchase, the chief executive officer now owns 34,842 shares of the company’s stock, valued at approximately $1,439,671.44.
-The purchase was disclosed in a document filed with the SEC, which is accessible through the SEC website.
-Also, Director Bruce R. Berkowitz sold 27,800 shares of the firm’s stock in a transaction dated Tuesday, May 3rd.
-The stock was sold at an average price of $52.35, for a total value of $1,455,330.00.
-Following the transaction, the director now owns 21,370,291 shares of the company’s stock, valued at $1,118,734,733.85.
+In other news, CEO Jorge Luis Gonzalez purchased 1,000 shares of the company’s stock in a transaction dated Thursday, May 5th.
+The shares were purchased at an average price of $50.71 per share, with a total value of $50,710.00.
+Following the transaction, the chief executive officer now directly owns 32,642 shares of the company’s stock, valued at $1,655,275.82.
+The purchase was disclosed in a document filed with the SEC, which is available through the SEC website.
+Also, Director Bruce R. Berkowitz sold 27,800 shares of the company’s stock in a transaction on Tuesday, May 3rd.
+The shares were sold at an average price of $52.35, for a total value of $1,455,330.00.
+Following the transaction, the director now directly owns 21,370,291 shares in the company, valued at approximately $1,118,734,733.85.
 The disclosure for this sale can be found here.
-Insiders have bought 3,200 shares of company stock worth $146,444 over the last three months.
+In the last three months, insiders acquired 3,200 shares of company stock worth $146,444.
 Insiders own 42.00% of the company’s stock.

-St. Joe (NYSE:JOE – Get Rating) last released its quarterly earnings data on Wednesday, April 27th.
-The financial services provider reported $0.23 earnings per share for the quarter.
-The business had revenue of $64.90 million for the quarter.
+St. Joe (NYSE:JOE – Get Rating) last announced its earnings results on Wednesday, April 27th.
+The financial services provider reported $0.23 earnings per share (EPS) for the quarter.
+The company had revenue of $64.90 million for the quarter.
 St. Joe had a return on equity of 13.83% and a net margin of 29.16%.

-The company also recently declared a quarterly dividend, which was paid on Thursday, June 9th.
-Stockholders of record on Wednesday, May 11th were paid a dividend of $0.10 per share.
-This represents a $0.40 dividend on an annualized basis and a dividend yield of 1.01%.
+The firm also recently disclosed a quarterly dividend, which was paid on Thursday, June 9th.
+Shareholders of record on Wednesday, May 11th were given a $0.10 dividend.
 The ex-dividend date was Tuesday, May 10th.
-St. Joe’s payout ratio is 27.78%.
+This represents a $0.40 annualized dividend and a yield of 1.01%.
+St. Joe’s dividend payout ratio is currently 27.78%.

-Separately, StockNews.com assumed coverage on St. Joe in a research note on Thursday, March 31st.
-They issued a “hold” rating on the stock.
+Separately, StockNews.com began coverage on St. Joe in a research report on Thursday, March 31st.
+They set a “hold” rating on the stock.

 St. Joe Profile (Get Rating)